directus/directus/.changeset/swift-carrots-help.md

 '@directus/sdk': major
 ---

-Complete rewrite of the SDK
+First release of the new SDK 🚀 New modular architecture, real-time support, TypeScript optimized, and tons of other goodies!